Table of Contents Show

 Ferns, mushrooms, and wildflowers cover the forest floor, including dwarf dogwood, Epilobium angustifolium, and the Boschniakia rossica of the broomrape family.

-The area’s higher elevations are mainly covered with wildflowers such as Dryas octopetala, Alaska state flower, and the Myosotis alpestris are found here.
+The area’s higher elevations are mainly covered with wildflowers such as Dryas octopetala, Alaska state flower, and Myosotis alpestris are found here.

 On the banks of Eagle River lies the species of bears.
 Brown and Grizzly bears are often found near the river feeding the salmon.
 The majority of black bears live inside the forest surrounding the river.

-We hope you are now ready to explore the United States with our 12 exciting Western Road Trip Ideas.
+We hope you are now ready to explore the United States with our 12 exciting Road Trip Ideas.
 See you next time!